Paola Voci

 Paola Voci is an Italian-born academic specialising in Chinese language and culture, film and media studies, visual culture, and digital culture.
 She is a professor at the University of Otago in Dunedin, New Zealand.

 Biography

 Voci was born in Italy.
-She holds a B.A. with honours in Chinese language and literature from the University of Venice, a diploma in film theory and practice from the Beijing Film Academy, and an MA in East Asian studies and a PhD in Chinese from Indiana University.
+She holds a B.A. with honours in Chinese language and literature from the University of Venice, a diploma in film theory and practice from the Beijing Film Academy, and an MA in East Asian studies and a PhD in Chinese from Indiana University Bloomington.

 She served as president of NZASIA (The New Zealand Asian Studies Society) from 2015 to 2017.